qaixerabbas/deepds/README.md

 5. It (Default Model) only works with images from ImageNet dataset.
 Any image category that isn't available in ImageNet will be ignored and randomly(upto some threshold) assigned image class.
 6. If you want to use a custom model, it should be in Keras trained model.

+## What Next?
+- Follow this [FastAI Image Classification](https://towardsdatascience.com/image-classification-using-fastai-v2-on-colab-33f3ebe9b5a3) tutorial to make a custom image classification model for your newly prepared image dataset.

 ## Todo

 - [ ] Add a flag for skipping frames in video streams.